DC1MBY/T-Clock/README.md

 # T-Clock: A Nixie tube clock build from transistors only

 The first working transistor demo just had its 75th aniversary: https://en.wikipedia.org/wiki/History_of_the_transistor How to better celebrate it than having (103 times) fun with transistors?
 Some time back I discovered in the German magazin Funkschau 1969 #2, #2 and #10 the article "Digital-Uhr zum Selbstbau", a copy of it can be found here: http://www.nixieuhren.de/downloads/digitaluhrfunkschau.pdf It is an Nixie clock design completly based on transistors.
 I always wanted to build one of these.
 When I found out that Kicad supports auto routing (freeRouting/LayoutEditor), that became much more feasible.
-This repository contains the PCB designs as well as OpenScad designs for the case.
+This repository contains the PCB designs as well as OpenScad designs for the case and the spacer for the Nixies.

 ** Warning: Nixie tubes require high voltages which can be lethal.
-Please be careful!
+Please be careful! **

 ![t-clock](img/t-clock.jpg)